-When ideas come to mind it is useful to draw them.
-This is a common truth acknowledged by designers around the world either consciously or not.
-Not for nothing there is this
+When ideas come to mind, it is useful to draw them, to see them; this is a common truth acknowledged by designers around the world either consciously or not.
+It is not for nothing that there is this

-old adage "clear to the eyes, clear to the mind".
+"clear to the eyes, clear to the mind"

-I would guess there is the point of visualizing a structural metaphor to what we have been thinking.
-Here a graphic I made for a presentation at the office, based on ideas that I was told.
+I would guess that is the point of visualizing, namely, to have a tangible structural metaphor to what we have been thinking.
+Here (above) a graphic I made for a presentation at the office, based on ideas that I was told.

-The ability to make a diagram, to spread out the idea for you, and most probably, to share with others, regardless of its lack of numerical information shouldn't been underestimated when it comes to communication purposes.
+The ability to make a diagram, to spread out the idea for you, and most probably, to share with others, regardless of the lack of numerical information, shouldn't been underestimated when it comes to communication purposes.

-Afterall, the history of pre industrial data visualization is full of these type of diagrams, that reach to the explanantion of theological misteries to the geography of the world.
+After all, the history of pre industrial data visualization is full of these type of diagrams, that reach to the explanation of theological mysteries to the geography of the known and unknown world.

-Here the idea was how to expose the infographic knowledge of the speaker as something useful beyond the editorial field.
+Here the idea was how to expose the infographic knowledge of the speaker ( a design manager) as something useful beyond the editorial field.

-Slowly rummaging hrough argumentations we arrive to the idea of knowledge migration, and from there, to the idea of comparing hoe does that knowledge could be compared in different contexts different than its original one.
-In this case, we arrive to a more or less defined idea of what, for us, was a convalidation of steps between the business process and the design process.
+Slowly rummaging through different argumentations we arrived to the idea of knowledge migration, and from there, to the idea of comparing how a type of knowledge can be compared when placed in different contexts different than its original one.
+In this case, we arrived to a more or less defined idea of what, for us, was a convalidation of steps between the business process and the design process.
 Later we found some holes and flaws in the reasoning, but nevertheless it was inspiring.

-For the little I know, the "design thinking" and the "agile" methodologies are an example of this type of knowledge migration, where the dynamics of one field are extracted, processd adn adapted for other context out of their original one.
+For the little I know, the "design thinking" and the "agile" methodologies are an example of this type of knowledge migration, where the dynamics of one field are extracted, processed and adapted for other context out of their original one.

 These have the downside of creating confusion in the terminologies if their origin is not clear.